Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Experiments

-Eight tanh FFNNs are created, each with 16 nodes in all hidden layers, but with 5, 10, 20, 30, 40, 50, 60, and 80 hidden layers, respectively.
-As shown in Table~\ref{table3}, for the Allen-Cahn equation, Xavier initialization achieves the lowest loss at a network depth of 20.
-However, as the depth increases, the loss gradually rises.
-In contrast, the proposed method achieves the lowest loss at a depth of 50 and maintains a loss of 0.00057 even at a depth of 80 layers.
-For the Burgers' equation, the proposed method achieves the lowest loss at a depth of 60, while at the same depth, Xavier initialization results in a loss that is an order of magnitude higher~(approximately $10^{2}$ difference).
+\textbf{Network Size Independence in PINNs.} We construct eight tanh FFNNs, each with $16$ nodes per hidden layer and $5, 10, 20, 30, 40, 50, 60,$ or $80$ hidden layers.
+As shown in Table~\ref{table4}, for the Allen-Cahn and Burgers' equations, Xavier+BN and Xavier+LN achieve the lowest loss at a network depth of 30.
+However, their loss gradually increases as depth grows.
+In contrast, the proposed method achieves the lowest loss at depths of 50 and 60, respectively, maintaining strong learning performance even in deeper networks.
+For the Diffusion and Poisson equations, Xavier+LN achieves the lowest loss at depths of 5 and 10, respectively.
+While all methods exhibit increasing loss as network depth increases, the proposed method consistently maintains lower loss in deeper networks.
+Similar trends are observed with 32 nodes.
+Across all tested network sizes and PDEs, the proposed method consistently achieves the lowest loss.
+The proposed method eliminates the computational overhead and hyperparameter tuning required for normalization methods.

-Next, we double the number of nodes to observe the impact of node size on the loss.
-Eight new tanh FFNNs are created, each with 32 nodes in all hidden layers, and with 5, 10, 20, 30, 40, 50, 60, and 80 hidden layers, respectively.
-As shown in Table~\ref{table3}, for the Allen-Cahn equation, Xavier initialization achieves the lowest loss at a network depth of 30.
-However, as the depth increases, the model becomes untrainable, with a loss of 0.694 at a depth of 80.
-In contrast, the proposed method achieves the lowest loss at a depth of 40 and maintains a loss of 0.00059 even at a depth of 80 layers.
-For the Burgers' equation, both methods show similar loss values up to a depth of 30.
-Beyond a depth of 40, however, the loss steadily increases with the Xavier method, while the proposed method records the lowest loss at a depth of 50.
+\textbf{Data Efficiency in PINNs.} Based on the results in Table~\ref{table4}, we evaluate data efficiency on a network with $30$ hidden layers, each containing $32$ nodes, where Xavier initialization achieved the lowest PINN loss.
+As shown in Figure~\ref{fig:burgers_diffusion}, for the Burgers equation, the Mean Absolute Error~(MAE) of the proposed initialization differs significantly from that of Xavier initialization across varying numbers of collocation points.
+In contrast, for the Diffusion equation, the difference in MAE between the two methods becomes more pronounced when the number of collocation points exceeds $20,000$.
+Additionally, Figure~\ref{fig:diffusion_8images} illustrates that increasing the number of collocation points enables PINNs with the proposed initialization to predict solutions with lower absolute error.
+For detailed experiments on the Burgers equation, please refer to Appendix~\ref{ae_burgers}.